Documents that help us determine the source of funds for a transfer or the purpose of the outgoing payment.

 What are supporting documents and why do we need them?

-A supporting document is anything that helps us to understand where money for a transfer is coming from.
+A supporting document is anything that helps us to understand where money for a transfer is coming from or why it's going out.
 Think of it like your money’s passport, so to speak!

-When sending and receiving money, we recommend you go through our “Send funds” or “Add money” features accordingly, since the type of document varies by purpose of transfer.
+When sending and receiving money, we recommend you go through our “Send money”, “Receive money” or “Create invoice” features accordingly, since the type of document varies by purpose of transfer.
 Simply fill out the details of the transfers, and our flow will recommend what types of documents work best.
-We don’t ask for these 100% of the time, but following the flow will point you in the right direction in cases we deem it is needed.
+We ask for the majority of transactions and following the flow will point you in the right direction in cases we deem it is needed.

 Additionally, because this might be needed prior to crediting funds, we recommend you do this flow each time so we have what we need on our end to process your funds as quickly as possible.